quinoacomputing/quinoa-examples/README.md

 ## Organization

 This repository contains examples exercising various capabilities in [Quinoa](https://github.com/quinoacomputing/quinoa).
 The [documentation](https://quinoacomputing.github.io/examples.html) page explains how to run these examples, what to expect, and how to verify the output.
+Additional examples can be found in the [regression](https://github.com/quinoacomputing/quinoa/tree/master/regression) folder of Quinoa.